Marjorie Taylor Greene compares House mask mandates to the Holocaust - KION546

 Marjorie Taylor Greene compares House mask mandates to the Holocaust

-Greene, in a conversation with the Christian Broadcast Network’s David Brody on his podcast “The Water Cooler,” attacked Pelosi and accused her of being a hypocrite for asking GOP members to prove they have all been vaccinated before allowing members to be in the House chamber without a mask.
+Greene, in a conversation with the Christian Broadcasting Network’s David Brody Real America’s Voice TV show “The Water Cooler,” attacked Pelosi and accused her of being a hypocrite for asking GOP members to prove they have all been vaccinated before allowing members to be in the House chamber without a mask.

 “You know, we can look back at a time in history where people were told to wear a gold star, and they were definitely treated like second class citizens, so much so that they were put in trains and taken to gas chambers in Nazi Germany,” Greene said.
 “And this is exactly the type of abuse that Nancy Pelosi is talking about.”

-Note: CORRECTION: This story has been updated to correctly identify where Marjorie Taylor Greene made her comments.
-They were on David Brody’s Real America Voice show “The Water Cooler.”